Desk with Laptop, Calculator, Files and small model of house with epc colours

 Mineral wool insulation is usually laid between and over the loft joists and generally speaking, the greater the depth of this insulation, the better the EPC rating can be.

-The aim therefore would be to increase the level of your loft insulation but the gains will eventually plateau, and beyond a certain level will not be worthwhile implementing if your single goal is an improvement in EPC rating.
+The aim therefore would be to increase the level of your loft insulation but the gains will eventually plateau, and beyond a certain insulation depth will not be worthwhile implementing if your single goal is an improvement in EPC rating.

 Modern building regulations are now quite tight and new properties have significant insulation installed by default.

-Fitting additional insulation in the loft of older properties is not too difficult or costly and with some research, due diligence and care could be achieved as a DIY project, so this is a reasonably attainable step.
+Fitting additional insulation in the loft of older properties is not too difficult or costly and with some research, due diligence and care could be achieved as a DIY project, so this is a reasonably attainable step (Care should be taken to maintain ventilation in pitched roofs for example).

 We have a worked example below that indicates the effect on EPC rating for an example mid-terraced property using different levels of loft insulation.
 The results are quite interesting, but the gains become smaller as the insulation depth is further increased.